CloudI/cloudi_core/README.markdown

 development, this can help provide a limited set of dependencies.
 If you want external service support also, but with CloudI as a rebar dependency, [look here](https://github.com/CloudI/CloudI/tree/master/examples/hello_world3).
+Otherwise, just use the [main repository](https://github.com/CloudI/CloudI) for external service support.

 ## BUILDING